gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 ## _Why_ Gatsby for Apps?

-If we re-visit some of the benefits that Gatsby provides, minimally we could create a list, like so:
+If we revisit some of the benefits that Gatsby provides, minimally we could create a list, like so:

 - Static rendering of React components and co-located data to static HTML
 - Optimizing data, images, etc. for blazing-fast performance
 - Internalizing performance patterns and best practices like [PRPL][prpl], route-based code splitting, etc.

 Each of these are worthy of their own blog post, but suffice to say these are _great_ functionalities that you want not only in your static site, but also in your application.

 These performance optimizations aren't opt-in; they're enabled, by default.
 As new performance techniques and optimizations gain popularity, we can internalize these just as we have for these others optimizations currently available in Gatsby.
 These optimizations can then be made available to your end users merely by upgrading your version of Gatsby.

 ### Plugins and the Gatsby Ecosystem

-One of the key, often undersold benefits of Gatsby is its highly pluggable architecture.
+One of the key, often undersold benefits of Gatsby is its highly modular architecture.
 Need a plugin for [sourcing data from Wordpress][gatsby-source-wordpress]?
 Sure, seems reasonable.
 Need to [transform yaml data][gatsby-transformer-yaml] into a usable, JavaScript object?
 Yeah, why not!
 Want to [stitch in a remote GraphQL API][gatsby-source-graphql] and inject the data at _build_ time?
-Oh, you're fancy--and yeah, of course!
+Oh, you're fancy!!
 Want to load optimized, responsive, blur-in images?
 Yep.

 #### `gatsby-image`